ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *Where most Necromancers are quiet and reserved sorts who enjoy nothing more than rooting around in graveyards and mausoleums looking for raw materials on which to practice their craft, some are distinctly larger-than-life characters who just seem destined to attract attention and controversy!*

-*Professor Frdnkelheim is such a character.
-Formerly a lecturer at the University of Altdorf, the good professor has been hounded out of more towns ahead of an angry, torch-wielding mob than a Halflinng has had hot dinners.
-A student of anatomy, Frdnkelheim gained notoriety for his experiments in performance-enhancing surgery.
+*Professor Frönkelheim is such a character.
+Formerly a lecturer at the University of Altdorf, the good professor has been hounded out of more towns ahead of an angry, torch-wielding mob than a Halfling has had hot dinners.
+A student of anatomy, Frönkelheim gained notoriety for his experiments in performance-enhancing surgery.
 Believing he could use the discarded parts of deceased players to improve others, Frönkelheim soon discovered that the people of the Empire weren't so keen on such strange science.
 Having his laboratory burned down led the professor to suspect that ordinary people lacked vision.
 Having another two dozen or so burned down since then has made him certain!
-These days, Frdnkelheim resides somewhere in Sylvania, where the locals are more accepting of his peculiar ways, and funds his research by.. modifying players for local Blood Bowl teams.*
+These days, Frönkelheim resides somewhere in Sylvania, where the locals are more accepting of his peculiar ways, and funds his research by.. modifying players for local Blood Bowl teams.*

 **"HAVE YOU THOUGHT ABOUT AN UPGRADE?"**